DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 patriarchal moralism, which leads to a productive crisis that makes enjoyment impossible.

-## "I See, Therefore I Am": The Ontology of Televisuality
+## 'I See, Therefore I Am': The Ontology of Televisuality

 The ontology of the webcam is that of television on a minor scale; it possesses the same 'live-ness' and 'immediacy.'
 'Live-ness' of the